||Calhoun County Building

 The Water Resources Commissioner is responsible for compiling all accounting records of financial activities for county drains and for preparation and maintaining records of the establishment and operation of all county drains.

 Major drain projects are initiated through a petition process.
 The Water Resources Commissioner may in any one year, without petition, expend up to $5,000.00 per mile, per drain for maintenance and repair.
 To recover costs, special drain assessments are levied against property owners, local governments, county roads, railroads and state highways benefited by the construction and/or maintenance.
 If at any time the drain fund of a drainage district contains less than $5,000 per mile of drain the Water Resources Commissioner can assess up to $2,500 per mile of drain for future drain maintenance costs.

 The Water Resources Commissioner is responsible for review and approval of storm water management systems in platted developments under the Michigan Land Division Public Act 591 of 1996 and for private development in response to local government ordinance requirements.
 The Water Resources Commissioner has the authority to ensure that established drains and natural water courses, both inside and outside of the plat, be improved or protected to the standards and specifications established by the Water Resources Commissioner.

 The Water Resources Commissioner serves on a statutory drainage board to oversee the management of drains established under Chapter 6 and maintained under Chapter 21 of the Michigan Drain Code.
-This intercounty drainage board consists of the Water Resources Commissioner of each county involved and Department of Agriculture representative who acts as chairperson of the intercounty drainage board.
+This Intercounty drainage board consists of the Commissioner of each county involved and a Department of Agriculture representative, who acts as chairperson of the Intercounty drainage board.